praveen001/ds/README.md

 	// Min returns the minimum value present in the tree
 	//
 	// Returns false if tree is empty
-	Min() (interface{}, bool)
+	Min() (Node, bool)

 	// Max returns the maximum value present in the tree
 	//
 	// Returns false if tree is empty
-	Max() (interface{}, bool)
+	Max() (Node, bool)

-	// Contains return true if value exists in tree, otherwise false Contains(value interface{}) bool
+	// Contains return true if key exists in tree, otherwise false Contains(key interface{}) bool

-	// Length returns the total number of nodes in tree Length() int
+	// Len returns the total number of nodes in tree Len() int

 	// Clear all the nodes from tree
 	Clear()

-	// InOrder returns a list.List with all values in-order InOrder() list.List
+	// InOrder returns a ds.List with all values in-order InOrder() List

-	// PreOrder returns a list.List with all values in pre order PreOrder() list.List
+	// PreOrder returns a ds.List with all values in pre order PreOrder() List

-	// PostOrder returns a list.List with all values in post order PostOrder() list.List
+	// PostOrder returns a ds.List with all values in post order PostOrder() List
 }
 ```

 ## Binary Tree